radius-project/docs/docs/content/guides/author-apps/networking/howto-gateways/index.md

 type: docs
 title: "How To: Configure a gateway for routing internet traffic"
 linkTitle: "Gateways"
-description: "Learn about how to expose a service to the internet via a gateway"
+description: "Learn how to expose a service to the internet via a gateway"
 weight: 300
 slug: 'gateways'
 categories: "How-To"